rafmarcondes/reading_group/index.md

 -------
 **15 September 2015** - Taxon cycles in ants (Jon)

-Economo et al 2015: [Breaking out of biogeographical modules: range expansion and taxon cycles in the hyperdiverse ant genus Pheidole](https://www.dropbox.com/s/hpn40ctvi7osiq8/Economo_et_al-2015-Journal_of_Biogeography.pdf?dl=0).
+> - Economo et al 2015: [Breaking out of biogeographical modules: range expansion and taxon cycles in the hyperdiverse ant genus Pheidole](https://www.dropbox.com/s/hpn40ctvi7osiq8/Economo_et_al-2015-Journal_of_Biogeography.pdf?dl=0).
 Journal of Biogeography.

-Wilson 1961: [The Nature of the Taxon Cycle in the Melanesian Ant Fauna](https://www.dropbox.com/s/r89obh1ox8x2bsw/EO%20Wilson%201961%20Taxon%20Cycle.pdf?dl=0).
+> -Wilson 1961: [The Nature of the Taxon Cycle in the Melanesian Ant Fauna](https://www.dropbox.com/s/r89obh1ox8x2bsw/EO%20Wilson%201961%20Taxon%20Cycle.pdf?dl=0).
 Nice historical background, but if you're pressed for time, read only the other paper.
 The idea is to focus the discussion on it.